About the special care nursery

 If you live a long way from the hospital with the NICU that has been looking after your baby, it’s likely that your baby will be moved to a special care nursery in a hospital closer to home.

 Your baby might be transported in a specially equipped ambulance, with an incubator and the technology that they need for the trip.
 Sometimes babies who are close to going home can be transported in a taxi with a nurse escort.

 You might have mixed feelings about your baby’s move to the special care nursery.

 You might feel excited that your baby is getting closer to coming home.
-It’s also normal to feel anxious about being more responsible for your baby’s care, or worried that she’ll be getting less individualised specialist care from the nurses.
+It’s also common to feel anxious about being more responsible for your baby’s care, or worried that your baby will be getting less individualised specialist care from the nurses.

 The medical and nursing staff in the special care nursery are highly qualified and experienced in looking after sick and premature babies.
-They’ll be able to help you learn about being a hands-on parent, including feeding and bathing your baby.
+They’ll be able to help you and your partner learn about being hands-on parents, including feeding and bathing your baby.
 Just ask them for help and advice if you need it.
 You can also talk to them about your fears or worries.

 The new nursery might have different guidelines and policies from the NICU, even if it’s in the same hospital.
 You can still expect family-centred care just like in the NICU, and to be treated as part of the team caring for your baby.
 Other family members, including siblings and grandparents, can be more involved too.